ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 ```

 ::: warning
 To maximize performance, the **jsoniter** codec implementation is stack-recursive.
-To prevent stack overflow errors, it has a maximum depth limit of 512.
+To prevent stack overflow errors, it has a **maximum depth limit of 512**.

 If your schema contains recursive types and want to use the jsoniter codecs, make sure to also limit the maximum query depth using
 the [maxDepth wrapper](middleware.md#pre-defined-wrappers).